Remora/Remora.Commands/README.md

 that integrate with the rest of your application seamlessly... the possibilities are endless!

-By default, Remora.Commands provides builtin parsers for the following types:
+By default, Remora.Commands provides built-in parsers for the following types:
   * `string`
   * `char`
   * `bool`